nf-core/website/markdown/mentorships.md

   - Presenting a nf-core/bytesize talk about a chosen topic
   - Writing an extensive tutorial about some aspect of nf-core

-The exact scope and aims of each mentoring partnership can vary according to your needs and situation.
+The exact scope and aims of each mentoring partnership can vary according to the participants' needs and situation.
 These will be judged on a case-by-case basis as part of the application process.

 ### Organisation